rohitag04/agarwal_rohit_python_2017/midterm/Read Me.md

 - Result is stored in [que[1-2]/ana_[1-3]/Articles/result/keyWordsPercent.png]

 ### Conclusion from Above Analysis
+- NYT Posted total of 5206 Articles in JAN'17 out which.
 - NYT Posted majority of articles related to Politics in Jan'17.
 - Out of which major was related to Donald Trump.
 - The Top most sub category was "UNited states and Politics" & Second Top was Presidential Election.